Tharangini Records: Festival releases

 Tharangini was the first studio or label to release a set of songs every year for Onam.
 “The first album that came under the label ‘Onappattukal Vol. 1’ was released in 1981.
 It had songs, written by O. N. V. Kurup and composed by Alleppey Ranganath, all sung by Yesudas himself.
 It was an Onam gift from the maestro,” says music critic T. P. Sasthamangalam.
 "One of the evergreen albums from Tharangini was 'Ulsava Ganangal Vol. 1', which had Sreekumaran Thampi writing the lines for Raveendran’s music and sung by Yesudas.
 Uthradapoonilave vaa, Ennum chirikkunna sooryante, Paayippaattaattil vallamkali and Oru nullu kaakkapoo were immortal songs in this collection.
 Every year, this album of Onam songs, written and composed by great lyricists and music directors, was much awaited by music lovers.
 In 1986, 'Aavanippookkal’ was a record-breaking album that had lyricist Yusufali Kechery teaming up with composer M. S. Viswanathan", adds the critic.
 Yesudas occasionally sings the song Thulasi krishnathulasi from 'Aavanippookkal' towards the end of his classical concerts.
 The eleven songs written by Yusufali Kechery and composed by Vidyadharan for the album 'Raaga Tharangini' turned superhits, among which the songs Amavaasi naalil and Ninmeni nenmeni vaakapoovo become classics.
+Compositions by N. P. Prabhakaran for the albums 'Ponnona Tharangini Vol. 3' (1994), 'Ponnona Tharangini Vol. 4' (1995), 'Shravana Sangeetham' (1995) were also popular.

+In 2022 Tharangini released a single, Ponchingatheru, an Onam festival song from the studio after the album 'Kudamullappoo' (2003), which was released 19 years ago.
+In 2023 Sreekumaran Thampi penned another song for Tharangini after long 31 years for Ponnona Thalam, an Onam single, composed by Salgin Kalappura and sung by Yesudas and Shweta Mohan.

 Devotional releases

 Tharangini released devotional songs on various religious occasions each year.
-'Ganga Theertham', 'Thulasi Theertham' and 'Mayilpeeli' were such albums which became biggest hits in devotional cassette sales.
+'Ayyappa Songs', 'Ganga Theertham', 'Thulasi Theertham' and 'Mayilpeeli' were such albums which became biggest hits in devotional cassette sales.
+Tharangini's Ayyappa devotional songs were popular in south India because each albums were released in four south Indian languages, Malayalam, Tamil, Telugu and Kannada.
+Among them 'Ayyappa Devotional Songs Vol. 6' (1986) became huge success and popular in all languages.
+All the songs were penned by Chowallur Krishnankutty, composed by Gangai Amaran and sung by Yesudas were hits.
 Mappila songs, including folk and devotional, were confined to certain Muslim pockets in the Malabar region, but with the arrival of V. M. Kutty and his female singing partner Valsala, these songs gained popularity, especially after Yesudas sung one of his numbers Samkritha Pamagari for the album 'Mylanchi Pattukal Vol. 1'.
+Tharangini's Christian devotional songs are also popular which were also released in other south Indian languages.
+Yahoodiyayile Oru Gramathil, written and composed by A. J. Joseph and sung by Yesudas remains one of the most popular Christian devotional songs.
 Rakshaka ente paapabhaaramellaam, written by P. K. Gopi and composed by Tomin J. Thachankary, from the Christian devotional album 'Vachanam' gained huge popularity after it was released by Tharangini (later released under Thachankary's own label Riyan Creations).